enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/conditions-and-loops.md

 In computers, there's no maybe.
 Every question is answered with a *True* or a *False*[1].

-We can use if statements to only run code when a condition is true:
+We can use if statements to only run code when a condition is true.

+For instance, this code will only turn the light on if the switch is on:
 ```python
 if switch_is_on:
     turn_on_light()